 Please provide information on the current zoning designation, the definition of this designation, and permitted uses.
-Note that a site that is not currently zoned for an industrial use, may still be eligible for certification as long as it is a site that is able to be re-zoned in a relatively short period of time.
+Note that a site that is not currently zoned for industrial use, may still be eligible for certification if it is a site that can be rezoned in a relatively short time.

-If the property is not subject to zoning, then a letter is required from the local government with authority to zone the property stating that the property is not subject to a local zoning ordinance or resolution.
+If the property is not subject to zoning, then a letter is required from the local government with the authority to zone the property stating that the property is not subject to a local zoning ordinance or resolution.
 (If the local government with authority to enact zoning for the site is the same as the local government submitting the letter of support, this statement can be included in the local government letter of support.)

 If the property is subject to a zoning ordinance or resolution, then to document the property's zoning designation the application must include a copy of the official zoning map for the area around the site.
 The boundaries of the site must be clearly identified on the zoning map.
-Also, the cover or title page of the zoning ordinance and the pages of the zoning ordinance that establish the permitted uses, minimum lot sizes, restrictions and other information specific to this zoning district must be submitted with the zoning map.
-(At a minimum include such items as the title/cover page, the table of contents, the page establishing permitted uses in and requirement of the appropriate zone as well as the signature page of the document.)
+Also, the cover or title page of the zoning ordinance and the pages of the zoning ordinance that establish the permitted uses, minimum lot sizes, restrictions, and other information specific to this zoning district must be submitted with the zoning map.
+(At a minimum include such items as the title/cover page, the table of contents, the page establishing permitted uses in and requirements of the appropriate zone as well as the signature page of the document.)